Last Updated on

 - What Medium Will You Use?

 Plan – Your plan is your goal.
 What you would like to accomplish.
-You should write yearly goals, quarterly goals, and month goals.
+You should write yearly goals, quarterly goals, and monthly goals.
 All of your efforts will be directed towards your goals.
 Everything you do will have a purpose.

 Who is Your Audience – Take time to learn who your audience is.
 You will be writing content for them.
 You do not want to be talking about your favorite wine if your audience is beer drinkers.